 Social Media Coordinator

-A marketer by trade, Andrew Interisano is a fresh face to the mining industry.
-Since June 2014, he has adapted to learning the many aspects of the industry by working with clients such as CAMESE, PEO and CIM/ICM.
+A marketer by trade, Andrea Green is a fresh face to the mining industry.
+Since April 2017, she has adapted to learning the many aspects of the industry by working with clients such as PEO and CIM/ICM.

-Andrew currently serves as the Social Media Coordinator for GMSG.
-His focus is in marketing and social media strategy, with a mandate to create conversations, strengthen GMSG’s online presence and ultimately grow GMSG into a multifaceted source of information for the mining industry.
+Andrea currently serves as the Social Media Coordinator for GMSG.
+Her focus is in marketing and social media strategy, with a mandate to create conversations, strengthen GMSG’s online presence and ultimately grow GMSG into a multifaceted source of information for the mining industry.

 Kelly joined GMSG in November 2015 as a communications coordinator.
 She has a B.A. in English Literature, as well as a diploma in Journalism, with a specialty in online journalism.
 As the communications coordinator, Kelly provides regular news updates on events and project updates, and curates GMSG’s monthly newsletter.